Skip to Main Content

 • All grants will be paid in arrears on receipt and approval of a payment request form and evidence of eligible spend.

-• Payment will be in one single payment.
+• Grants will be paid in one single payment.
 However, in some exceptional cases, multiple payments (still in arrears) may be agreed.

 What can you apply for?